 - making the most of an existing tree with an established root system, rather than having to get a new tree established

-- Inappropriate varieties – not all varieties grow as well as each other in a given locations, so there’s a risk that some varieties you choose to graft won’t thrive, but, so what?
+- Inappropriate varieties: Not all varieties grow as well as each other in a given location.
+There’s a risk that some varieties you choose to graft won’t thrive, but, so what?
 Just regraft with another variety.

-- Branch positioning.
-It is important that the grafted branches are evenly spaced along the main trunk to produce a balanced form in the mature tree and to avoid undesirable crowding.
+- Branch positioning: It is important that the grafted branches are evenly spaced along the main trunk.
+This produces a balanced form in the mature tree and avoids undesirable crowding.
 On a single-variety tree, a misplaced branch can simply be pruned off to allow well-placed branches to grow.
-However, pruning off any of the first branches of a multigraft tree means sacrificing one of the varieties.
+However, pruning off any of the first branches of a multigraft tree may mean sacrificing one of the varieties.

-- Providing pollination partners is one of the main reasons for creating multigrafts, but unless varieties are carefully chosen with this goal specifically in mind, it doesn’t always work.
-The varieties need to not only be compatible, but also flower simultaneously.
+- Pollination: Providing pollination partners is one of the main reasons for creating multigrafts.
+However, unless varieties are carefully chosen with this goal specifically in mind, it doesn’t always work.
+The varieties need to be compatible and also flower at the same time.
 In order for all varieties on a multigrafted tree to be pollinated, they must be carefully selected for flowering times to overlap sufficiently.
 Again, this problem, should it occur, is very fixable by regrafting with a more suitable variety.

-- make effective, permanent, low-cost labels by cutting up aluminium cans into labels, and using a nail to etch the name into the metal.
+- Make effective, permanent, low-cost labels by cutting up aluminium cans into labels.
+Use a nail (or a sacrificial pen) to etch the name into the metal.
 Punch a hole in the label and use a piece of wire to attach it to the tree.
 Don’t attach it too tightly around the branch or it’s easy to strangle the branch as it grows.

 - Check the labels at least once a year.
 Make sure they’re still in place and still readable, and loosen the wire if necessary.

-- Keep a paper (or computerised) record of the location of each tree, its variety, and any varieties you add by grafting.
+- Keep a paper (or computerised) record of the location of each tree.
+Write down the original variety, and any varieties you add by grafting.

 - Take photos to back up the computerised record.

-Multigraft fruit trees take a bit more work and diligence than single-variety trees, but the benefits are huge, not just in terms of increased production, but through providing other environmental services to your garden, providing beautiful sculptural trees, and providing a life-long interest and passion.
+Learning how to grow your own multigrafts can take a bit more work and diligence than single-variety trees.
+However, the benefits are huge.
+You can increase production, grow beautiful sculptural trees, and provide a life-long interest and passion.